Stephanie Davis (actress): Personal life

-Davis grew up in St Helens and attended the De La Salle School in St Helens.
-She is the daughter of Pauline and Roy Davis and has two younger brothers, Keelan and Jordan.
+Davis attended the prestigious Hammond School in Chester after winning a scholarship then attended De La Salle School in St Helens.
+She grew up in Whiston, Prescot, Merseyside.
+Her parents are named Pauline and Roy Davis and she has two younger brothers.

 Davis had a widely publicised and tumultuous relationship with reality television personality Jeremy McConnell.
-In January 2017, Davis gave birth to their son named Caben Albi.
+In January 2017, Davis gave birth to their son.
 After their relationship ended, McConnell was found guilty of assaulting Davis; he received a 20-week suspended sentence and was ordered to carry out 200 hours of community service, and was later jailed for triggering his suspended sentence by failing to attend his community service appointments.
 In 2018, Davis had a relationship with her Hollyoaks colleague Owen Warner.

 Davis has spoken openly about her mental health issues and depression.
 She has stated that she is in recovery and spent time in rehab.
 In November 2019, Davis revealed that she was diagnosed with high-functioning autism.
 In 2019, Davis had a mental health relapse and attempted suicide.
 She later discussed the incident when she started vlogging to help others.

+In August 2024, Davis announced she was expecting her second child, another boy, with partner Joe McKalroy.
+In June 2025, the couple separated.